-Therefore, a follow-up prospective study, during which a single surgeon will perform all the excisions in both groups would be a more comprehensive investigation which would strengthen the findings of the study and would even permit examination of additional data such as: the ease of using the technique, length of time it takes for the excision with the use of the technique, follow-up of the patient who had the excision and examination of the rate of relapse after a period of two years which has been reported as the period of time when most recurrences appear (16).
+Therefore, a follow-up prospective study, during which a single surgeon will perform all the excisions in both groups, would be a more comprehensive investigation that would strengthen the findings of the study and would even permit examination of additional data such as the ease of using the technique, the length of time excision takes using the technique, follow-up of patients who had an excision, and examination of the rate of relapse after a period of 2 years, which has been reported as the period of time when most recurrences appear.7

-In addition, there were no up to date reports in the literature about the rate of complete lesion excisions and the rate of complications of the LEEP procedure in Israel and therefore comparison of data that were collected in the study relied on information that was reported in the world literature.
+In addition, there were no up-to-date reports in the literature about the rate of complete lesion excisions and the rate of complications of the LEEP procedure in Israel.
+Therefore, comparison of data that were collected in the study relied on information that was reported in the world literature.

-In summary: the study shows that performance of the cervical traction suture technique for excision of a cervical pre-cancerous lesion by the LEEP procedure is significantly efficient in increasing the rate of complete excision of the lesion and also showed a tendency for reducing the rate of complications.
+In summary, the study shows that performance of the cervical traction suture technique for excision of a cervical precancerous lesion by the LEEP procedure is significantly efficient in increasing the rate of complete excision of the lesion and also showed a tendency to reduce the rate of complications.

+List of Abbreviations and Acronyms

+CIN = cervical intraepithelial neoplasia

+LEEP = loop electrosurgical excision procedure of the transformation zone

 References

-17. Panoskaltsis T, Ind TE, Perryman K, Dina R, Abrahams Y, Soutter WP.
+1. Panoskaltsis T, Ind TE, Perryman K, Dina R, Abrahams Y, Soutter WP.
 Needle versus loop diathermy excision of the transformation zone for the treatment of cervical intraepithelial neoplasia: a randomised controlled trial.
-BJOG.
-2004;111(7):748-53.
-PMID:15198767 https://www.ncbi.nlm.nih.gov/pubmed/15198767
+BJOG 2004;111(7):748–753.

-23. Bornstein J, Harroch J, Morad E. Traction suture of the cervix: a novel procedure with loop electrosurgical excision.
-Obstet Gynecol.
-2003;102(5 Pt 1):1063-5.
-PMID: 14672488 https://www.ncbi.nlm.nih.gov/pubmed/14672488
+2. Bornstein J, Harroch J, Morad E. Traction suture of the cervix: a novel procedure with loop electrosurgical excision.
+Obstet Gynecol 2003;102(5 Pt 1):1063–1065.

-15. Arbyn m, e.
-A., charles, w.
-E. R. And freija, v.
-Incomplete excision of cervical precancer as a predictor of treatment failure: a systematic review and meta-analysis.
-PMID: 29126708 - NCBI https://www.ncbi.nlm.nih.gov/pubmed/29126708
+3. Arbyn ME, Charles A, w.
+E. R. Freija V. Incomplete excision of cervical precancer as a predictor of treatment failure: a systematic review and meta-analysis.

-18. Boonlikit S, Junghuttakarnsatit P, Asavapiriyanont S. Treatment failure following large loop excision of the transformation zone for the treatment of cervical intraepithelial neoplasia at Rajavithi Hospital.
-J Med Assoc Thai.
-2008;91(1):31-6.
+4. Boonlikit S, Junghuttakarnsatit P, Asavapiriyanont S. Treatment failure following large loop excision of the transformation zone for the treatment of cervical intraepithelial neoplasia at Rajavithi Hospital.
+J Med Assoc Thai 2008;91(1):31–36.